Carbonfrost/f-spec/man/man1/fspec.1.md

 * `-i, --fixture`=<path>:
   Add a path to the fixture search path.
 If the path is a file, then the file can be loaded as a fixture.
 If the path is a directory, then the directory is used as the prefix when searching for a fixture.
 This option can be specified multiple times.

+* `--full-stack-traces`:
+  When specified, show full stack traces when errors occur.
+By default, stack traces are filtered so that stack frames that are part of `fspec` itself are left out.
+This hides the non-user stack frames and makes for more concise output.
+This option is implied by `--self-test` because any errors that occur are likely to have occurred within these stack frames.
+When set, the environment variable `DEBUG` also enables this option.

 * `-e, --include`=<string>:
   Run tests whose full name includes the specified <string>.
 See [#SELECTING TESTS] for information about the syntax to use for <string>.